BUEC500C1/news-analyzer-nikhilgu99/RESULTS.md

 The *input* string for the NLP functions here is the text from the article at this URL: https://www.espn.com/nhl/story/_/id/31174707/buffalo-sabres-beat-philadelphia-flyers-snap-18-game-winless-streak

 - getEntities(*input*): The input is text from the article URL mentioned above.
-The output is an HTML formatted string, showing the determined entities and their type.
+The output is an HTML formatted string, showing the determined entities and their type.<br>
 ![NLP, entity](images/nlp_entity.png)
 <br>

 - getSentiment(*input*): The input is the text from the article URL mentioned above.
-The output is an HTML formatted string. showing the sentiment and its confidence.
+The output is an HTML formatted string. showing the sentiment and its confidence.<br>
 ![NLP, sentiment](images/nlp_sentiment.png)
 <br>

 - getEntitySentiment(*input*): The input is the text from the article URL mentioned above.
-The output is a combination of the above two functions.
+The output is a combination of the above two functions.<br>
 ![NLP, entity & sentiment](images/nlp_entity_sentiment.png)
 <br>

 - getClassification(*input*): The input is the text from the article URL mentioned above.
-The output is an HTML formatted string, showing the determined categories and the confidence.
+The output is an HTML formatted string, showing the determined categories and the confidence.<br>
 ![NLP, classification](images/nlp_classify.png)
 <br>